-Building and infrastructure developments can damage and destroy wildlife and delicate habitats when the natural environment is ignored and overlooked.
-But when nature is put at the heart of planning - housing developments can be built in a way that provides people with greener, inspirational homes and allows wildlife to flourish.
+Building developments can damage or destroy habitats for local wildlife.
+But when nature is put at the heart of planning, housing developments can be built in a way that provides people with greener homes and allows wildlife to flourish.

 How is wildlife and nature currently protected?

-There are many different laws and policies relating to nature conservation in the UK, ranging from European-wide legislation to local planning policies which affect individual council/ local authority areas.
+There are many different laws and policies relating to nature conservation in the UK.
 Some policies and laws affect individual species, some focus on particular habitats and sites such as woodlands or wetlands, whilst others are larger in scale and give protection to whole landscapes.

 UK Nature Conservation Protection

-The UK government has also designated a range of sites of nature conservation significance at a national level.
+The UK government has designated a range of sites of nature conservation significance at a national level.
 These are mainly designated as Sites of Special Scientific Interest (SSSIs).
-Several of our Avon Wildlife Trust nature reserves have SSSI sites including Dolebury Warren, Folly Farm and Goblin Combe.
+Several of our nature reserves contain SSSI sites including Dolebury Warren, Folly Farm and Goblin Combe.

 Nature conservation sites are also designated at a local level and these sites receive protection through the planning process.
 These include Local Wildlife Sites and Sites of Importance to Nature Conservation.